Dearest Enemy

-Production and background
+Background and productions

 Hart got the idea for the musical from a plaque in Manhattan about Murray.
 He, Rodgers and Fields first took their musical to Fields' father, Lew Fields, to produce, but he declined, thinking a Revolutionary War story would not be commercial.
 At the time, Rodgers and Hart were unknown young songwriters, but in May 1925, they wrote songs for a charity revue, The Garrick Gaieties, which became a surprise success, and their songs were a hit.
 Ultimately George Ford, husband of Helen Ford, a star of the show, agreed to produce it.
 The musical had been variously described as an operetta and a genuine comic opera in the press.
-Ford presented a tryout of the musical, titled Dear Enemy at the Ohio Colonial Theatre in July 1925.
+Ford presented a tryout of the musical, titled Dear Enemy at the Ohio Colonial Theatre in Akron, Ohio in July 1925.
 After rewrites, it played for a week in Baltimore in early September 1925.

 The Broadway production opened on September 18, 1925 at the Knickerbocker Theatre and closed on May 22, 1926, after 286 performances.
 Directed by John Murray Anderson, the cast included Flavia Arcaro as Mary, Helen Spring as Jane, John Seymour as Captain Harry Tryon, Helen Ford as Betsy Burke, Charles Purcell as Captain Sir John Copeland, Alden Gay as Caroline, Marian Williams as Annabelle, Jane Overton as Peg, Andrew Lawlor Jr. as Jimmy Burke, William Eville as General Henry Clinton, Harold Crane as General William Howe, Detmar Poppen as General John Tryon, Arthur Brown as Lieutenant Sudsby, Percy Woodley as General Israel Putnam, James Cushman as Major Aaron Burr, Jack Shannon as Private Peters, Mark Truscott as Private Woods, Percy French as Private Lindsay, Frank Lambert as Envoy, and H. E. Eldridge as George Washington.
 The success of the show led to many more Rodgers and Hart musicals.
 Despite a good run with very favorable reviews and a national tour, revivals afterwards were few.

 The musical was seen in 1976 at the Goodspeed Opera House, as an American bicentennial production, and in 1996 at 42nd Street Moon in San Francisco.
 It was given an on-book concert in 1999 by the Musicals Tonight! troupe with piano accompaniment.
 In 2002, for the Richard Rodgers centennial, New York's amateur Village Light Opera Group (VLOG) produced the show conducted by Ron Noll with an orchestration reconstructed by Larry Moore.
+A centenary performance is scheduled to take place on June 21, 2025, at Goodyear Theater in Akron, Ohio, the city where the musical premiered.